 Doctors have several options to stop active bleeding.
 They can give you an infusion of donated platelets.
 They can prescribe a clotting factor to make it easier for your blood to clot.
 Sometimes a drug called desmopressin (DDAVP) is also used.
 It tells your body to release any hidden stores of clotting factor.
 This gives you a quick, but short-term, boost in clotting ability.

 Treating Underlying Conditions

 If you are not actively bleeding, your doctor will want to try to prevent future bleeds.
 This means they have to fix whatever is causing your clotting problem.
 That may be easy, if it just means stopping a supplement or medication.
 However, it can also require diagnosing and treating an underlying illness.
 Sometimes, treating the cause of the platelet disorder isn’t possible.
 In those cases, your doctor may focus on managing your symptoms.

 If you have a platelet disorder, talk to your doctor before you have surgery.
 There are ways to minimize your bleeding risk.
 Your doctor might try to boost your natural clotting factors and platelets with medication.
 In severe cases, you might also need an infusion of platelets before, during, and/or after surgery.
 You should also avoid taking aspirin or other over-the-counter medications that can increase bleeding risk.

 Sometimes platelet problems are easily solved.
 You may just need to avoid a certain food or switch to a different drug.
 Other times, control can be more difficult.
-If platelet problems are caused by a serious disease, prognosis depends on how well you manage that condition.
+If your platelet problems are caused by a serious disease, your outlook may depend on how well you manage that condition.